russellgeoff/mkaz.github.io/_posts/2014-06-30-down-the-rat-hole.md

 ---
 I wake up early each morning, to enjoy a cup of coffee and get a little work in maybe on a side project or learn something new a little me time before my girls get up.
 I'll first read Hacker News, Twitter or whatever to get focused and wake up before jumping into coding.

 Here's a typical scenario, &#8220;Hey checkout it out a guy built his own weather station at home.
 This looks pretty interesting.
-Oh look a few links on the equipment he is using.&#8221; Down the rat hole we go.
+Oh look a few links on the equipment he is using."
+Down the rat hole we go.

 Wow, this looks pretty cool, a bit of a challenge but I can do this!
 Plus I have a Raspberry Pi laying around after reading that article about the guy who built that something or other.
 It is just waiting for a project to do and weather is cool, I like to know the temperature!